safeliquids/cap/README.md

 ### Defining Flags

-You can define flags for your program like so
+We can define flags for our program like so
 ``` c
     /* inside main() */
     ...